 If you feel stressed, fatigued or maybe even disconnected from what is happening around you, how you respond sets the tone for your day and can dictate your overall health.
-Society is slowly learning how vital it is to take time for yourself and combat negative feelings – one method of self-care that has resurfaced is the practice of mediation.
+Society is slowly learning how vital it is to take time for yourself and combat negative feelings – one method of self-care that has resurfaced is the practice of meditation.

-Around the world, mediation is used to find inner harmony, reduce stress, improve focus, and increase calmness.
+Around the world, meditation is used to find inner harmony, reduce stress, improve focus, and increase calmness.
 The best part?
 Anyone can do it from anywhere.
 If you noticed, we noted meditation is a practice, because finding mindfulness and peace is a journey.
-The practice of mediation does not end after sitting crisscross on the floor for a few minutes – this is where it begins.
+The practice of meditation does not end after sitting crisscross on the floor for a few minutes – this is where it begins.
 By practicing for a few minutes a day, people can become more in tune and mindful in their everyday life.

 Here are a few tips to get you on the path to relaxation and inner calmness: